 So put on your walking shoes and get moving!

 The speed and distance will vary from person to person, and if walking is not an option perhaps a bicycle ride or swim may be preferable.
-Swimming is particularly good for those with severe arthritic problems as it takes pressure off the weight-bearing joints.
+Swimming is particularly good for those with severe arthritic problems as it takes the pressure off the weight-bearing joints.

 Add just 20-30 minutes of exercise and stretching daily and you will start to notice a difference.